 10. Missouri’s corporate income tax rate of 6.25% is applied to taxable income.
 And, because the state allows 50% of federal income tax payments to be deducted before computing taxable income, that brings the effective tax rate down to 5.2%.
 Missouri has long held a top-10 ranking for its corporate income tax index (Tax Foundation).

 11. At more than 40,000 acres each, Table Rock Lake and Lake of the Ozarks provide world-class fishing and outdoor recreation for millions of visitors yearly (LakeLubbers.com).

-12. Missouri has a top 10 ranking for low business energy costs, yet the state’s utility companies remain committed to alternative energy sources including wind, solar, biomass and nuclear, as well as alternative fuels (Small Business and Entrepreneurship Council).
+12. Missouri has low business energy costs, yet the state’s utility companies remain committed to alternative energy sources including wind, solar, biomass and nuclear, as well as alternative fuels (EIA).

 13. At 68,886 square miles, Missouri is larger than 29 other states.
 Its landscape is characterized by rolling hills, fertile farmland, dense forests, and stunning rock formations.
 The state’s 6 million people live in both urban and rural settings (U.S. Bureau of the Census).

 14. The St. Louis Cardinals, Kansas City Royals, St. Louis Rams, Kansas City Chiefs, St. Louis Blues and Springfield Cardinals AA ball club prove Missouri knows how to compete!

 15. At the confluence of North America’s two largest river systems – the Mississippi and Missouri – Missouri offers low-cost shipping to both domestic and foreign markets.
 Missouri is home to the northern-most ice-free port on the Mississippi.

 16. Missouri ranks 6th for miles of public roads, connecting companies to the fastest growing U.S. markets in less than a day (Federal Highway Administration) .